 If you're in a hurry, here are our rapid recommendations:

 - We think that the Valve Index is the best option on the market, thanks to its excellent display, great tracking and finger-accurate controllers.
 This is how at least one member of Digital Foundry played the game, and had an excellent time doing so.
-Unfortunately, the Index is expensive and high demand means that it can take weeks to arrive.
+Unfortunately, the Index is the most expensive option out there, and availability can be sparse.

 - If you're not interesting in investing nearly a grand on your VR habit, the Oculus Quest 2 stands out as the best value choice thanks to good controllers and excellent tracking with no base stations required, with both wired, wireless and standalone operation modes.